b-pardi/pyQCM/README.md

 optimizations/refactoring:
 - only rerun calculations if changes in ui made
+- have a requirements to list install dependencies that way
 - remove unnecessary prints
 - check data dir for existing file conversion
 - make sauerbrey and avg df work for multiple ranges